 RESPOND project: implementing partners are Development Alternatives Inc., Tufts University, University of Minnesota, Ecology and Environment, and Training Resources Group.

-CDC focuses on pathogen detection as well as outbreak investigation and response.
+USAID-funded CDC activities focus on pathogen detection as well as outbreak investigation and response.
 Specific activities include: strengthening surveillance and lab capacity; enhanced monitoring for zoonotic pathogens in people with frequent contact with wildlife; in-service Field Epidemiology Training Programs (FETP); and supporting outbreak response when requested.
+To further enhance coordination and link to CDC’s expertise, two CDC technical officers have been seconded to USAID to directly manage EPT projects focused on One Health, pre-service epidemiology training and laboratory capacity-building within the PIOET portfolio.

-- Download PDF version of this factsheet [PDF, 225KB].
+- Download PDF version of this fact sheet [PDF, 448KB].

 Contact: Julian Brown